 - The examination results will be announced within twelve weeks after the date of the CTA Examination.
 A registered student may lodge an appeal to the Institute within two weeks after the announcement of the examination results if he/ she has any doubt about the announced results of a Paper he/she has taken upon payment of a fee of HK$800 per Paper.
 The script concerned will be reviewed by the Institute.

-Kaplan will organise revision courses for Papers 2, 4 and 5 of the 2021 CTA Examination.
+Kaplan Financial will organise revision courses for different Papers in CTA Examination.
 Please visit the page Programmes & Courses for more details.

 - Before filing the application to register as a Student, please read the application requirements carefully: www.tihk.org.hk/join-now/